 I am a dad, carpenter, writer, and retired software engineer who has been living in Longmont since 2005.
 I used a few simple but powerful life principles to become wealthy enough to retire at age 30, and went on to start a blog called Mr. Money Mustache that has now reached over 30 million people in the past nine years.
 Now it’s time to take these ideas to the streets of Longmont, so send in your questions about money and life!

 What's the best place to build a downpayment for someone planning to buy a house in the next five to 10 years?
 Is it best to stick to a high yield savings account or put the money in a low-cost index fund in a taxable account? — Ali Rifai

 The right answer here depends just as much on your personality type as it does on sound financial strategy.
 Because in theory, the stock market goes up over time.
 There are ups and downs, but the longer your time horizon, the more certain this old piece of wisdom becomes.
-Consider the following stats from the U.S. S&P500 stock index (including dividend reinvestment where applicable)
+Consider the following stats from the US S&P500 stock index (including dividends reinvestment where applicable)

-Over one-year periods, stock returns have been positive about 75% of the time (and only down in 25% of all possible rolling 12-month windows)
+- Over one-year periods, stock returns have been positive about 75% of the time (and only down in 25% of all possible rolling twelve-month windows)

 It helps to think about the worst case: suppose you save and invest, and just before you are ready to pull the trigger, there is a huge stock market crash and your savings are temporarily worth only 60% of what they were before.

 First of all, this usually happens only after a big run-up in prices, so you might still be far ahead of where you were if you had been piling money into a savings account for the past five years.

 And secondly, big stock market crashes are usually accompanied by rapid recoveries - see March 23 of this year for a very dramatic recent example.
 So you could always just continue renting for a while longer, investing into more of those newly discounted shares, and sell out at an even bigger profit in just a year or two, to acquire the home of your dreams.